TejveerSingh13/ProblemSkill-/JavaScript/README.md

   **Copying All Properties:** Including both enumerable and non-enumerable properties.
   **Preserving Descriptors:** Using Object.getOwnPropertyDescriptors to maintain property characteristics like getters/setters and configurability.
   **Handling Symbol Properties:** Explicitly copying properties keyed by symbols.

+## 9. Asynchronous JS

+Async JavaScript -> initially handeled by `callbacks` -> then due to callback hell `Promises` were introduced but they still used callback -> so `async/await` was introduced.
+### Callbacks-
+* A **callback** is just a plain old JavaScript function that can be called in response to an event.
+* Callbacks are defined independently of the operations that call them.
+They are passed into some function as an argument, stored until needed, and then called when a relevant event occurs.
+* Callbacks are generally called with information on whether an operation succeeded or failed, and must be able to handle both scenarios.
+* Callbacks can be called multiple times by the functions that receive them.

+### Promise
+* **Promises** are objects that represent the outcome of an event that may not yet have occured.
+They store information about whether the event has occured yet, and if so, what it’s outcome was.
+* Promises are created and then returned by the function that initiated the asynchronous operation.
+When a relevant event occurs, the operation will store its result on the promise, which in turn can notify any success or failure handlers.
+* Promises don’t handle anything by default, but success and failure handlers are attached later.
+* Promises can only represent one event - they are either successful once, or failed once.

+### Difference between Promise and Callback
+* Callbacks are functions, promises are objects
+* Callbacks are passed as arguments, promises are returned
+* Callbacks handle success and failure, promises don’t handle anything
+* Callbacks can represent multiple events, promises represent at most one